awsdocs/amazon-workdocs-administration-guide/doc_source/invite_user.md

 For more information about enabling users in a connected directory scenario, see [Editing Users](edit_user.md)\.

 For cloud directories, invite new users to join your directory\.
 Existing users can also invite new users when enabled\.
-For more information, see [Invite and New User Settings](invite_settings.md)\.
+For more information, see [Security – Cloud Directory Invite Settings](manage-sites.md#invite-settings-cloud)\.

 **To invite new users to a cloud directory**